This article is from David Tacheny, founder of Performance Athletics, which is located on the Upper West Side.

 Depending on how long you take to look at the scenery and smell the flowers in Heather Garden, this hike should take you about 1.5 – 2 hours to complete.
 There are plenty of opportunities to stop for a quick lunch along the way.
 Try the New Leaf Café in Fort Tryon Park, or the Park Diner, on the NW corner of Dyckman Street and Broadway.

-Here’s a link to a great mapping tool for planning your NYC Urban Hike!
+Here’s some great mapping tools for planning your NYC Urban Hike!